 - VIEW GRAPHS: View the graphs by clicking on the app or widget on your home screen.
 The program is configured by default to turn the barometric pressure graph “red” when there is a rise or fall of more than 0.20 Hg (I think).
 The default graph will look like the graph in the screenshot just further below.
 This shows the pressure for the last 24hr in Hg.
 The far right edge of the graph is current time, and the far left edge of the graph represents 24hr earlier.
 To see the next 24hr forecast, press the tiny round red “in” button in the top right corner of the screen.
 Press it again, and it returns to the current 24hr graph.
 Scroll the screen to the “right” to see an hourly all weather forecast, and scroll to the right again to see the 10 day weather forecast.
 Scroll again and it comes back to the home screen.

 - VIEW ICON: View the pressure graph “icon” in either the notifications bar on the top of your phone’s screen, or in the lower right corner of Elecont 2×2 widget screen.
 I have both set up.
 The icon is a tiny display of the graph.
 When the pressure is substantially rising or falling, it will turn to red and be sloped accordingly.

-The eWeather app has many customizable options for notifications, and for setting up your home screen widget with custom hourly weather clock.
-Select the “status bar notification” option to set up your audible and screen icon notifications.
-To access the OPTIONS panel, press the “open menu” button on your phone, and scroll down to “options” near the bottom of the list.
-This is where you will set up the weather and barometric pressure alert information for your task bar & widget.
+To set up customizable icon & audible alert notifications in the eWeather HD app, go to the OPTIONS panel.
+Press the “open menu” button on your phone within the eWeather HD app and scroll down to “options” near the bottom of the list.
+This is where you set up weather and barometric pressure alert information for both your task bar & home screen widget.
 First, select the “Alerts” option near the top of the options panel (not pictured in the screenshot below as it’s a long panel).